stteff/An-Open-Educational-RPi-Robot/README.md

 # Open-Educational-RPi-Robot
-An educational Robotic Platform based on Raspberry Pi and using Open Technologies
+An Educational Robotic Platform using Open Technologies and based on Raspberry Pi